 The hallmark of any successful sports franchise is its meticulous preparation.
 Winning coaches and players speak of the relentless drive to prepare for every game, regardless of the opponent or setting.
 How often have you heard of a team losing to an inferior opponent because they were looking past them to next week’s game?
 Success means there is no such thing as an “off” day.
-For worship leaders that means good worship team meetings.
+For worship leaders that means a good worship team meeting.

 Many pastors, musicians and media staff also live for the big event.
 These leaders desire to be successful in the collective goal of connecting people to God, recognize the value of meticulous preparation and see the potential of designing worship in teams.
 Yet, these same groups often fail to create worship experiences that transform lives because they forget the details of preparation.

 Success comes in the details.
 In worship, as in sports, the first step is to evaluate the process.
 A weekly worship team meeting should be more than a calendar-sharing session.
 Ideally, the team is designing a worship event where lives are transformed through the creative presentation of the Gospel.
 Each worship element is not pre-determined but developed together as a group.

 Every church, regardless of congregational size and worship team experience, can learn something from a self-evaluation process.

 The details to cover in a worship team meeting